Lonavala: Narayani Dham

 Narayani Dham is a temple constructed in 2002 in honor of the Hindu Goddess Narayani.
 It is at a distance of 2 km from the Lonavla railway station.
 The temple has idols of Durga Mata, Salasar Balaji (Hanuman) and Ganapati housed in a marble structure.

 Tungarli Dam

 This lake and Dam comes to life during the Monsoon season, where some people climb the mountain top to the Dam.
 This dam was built during the British era and features a serene surrounding of trees and hillocks.

 Shooting Point

 Another viewpoint in the town of Khandala (Bazaar peth), provides views of the Rajmachi Fort and the valley.
 Also the home for the St. Mary's villa.

-Kataldhar Lonavla
+Kataldhar Waterfall

 Kataldhar is a waterfall neer Rajmachi Fort off the Rajmachi Trekking route.

 Education

 Some major educational institutes in Lonavala are: